Ever imagine what one of the earliest hotels In Watertown, N.Y., looked like? Look no further than the Oakland House.

 When this reaches you, I shall be dead.
 God forgive me for the act, but life holds nothing for me now.
 Give me a decent burial.
 John Allen owes me about $12.
 Save my nugget pin for Frank.

-The Oakland House would be torn down 31 years later, in 1932.
+The Oakland House was torn down 31 years later, in 1932.